 Millions of people around the world decide to seek international opportunities to develop their professional careers.

 In most cases, you must first secure a Work Visa before you can legally work, live and earn money within a particular country.
 And you must ensure you apply for the correct Work Visa for your unique needs.

-Work visas are a legal requirement introduced by the New Zealand government to selectively permit foreign individuals to carry out work-related activities in New Zealand.
+Work Visas are a legal requirement introduced by the New Zealand government to selectively permit foreign individuals to carry out work-related activities in New Zealand.

-To legally work in New Zealand, you must either have an official full-time job offer (to apply for an Essential Skills Work Visa) or have a partner that is already living and working in New Zealand (to apply for a Partnership Based Work Visa).
+To legally work in New Zealand, you must either have an official full-time job offer (to apply for an Essential Skills Work Visa) or have a partner that is already living and working in New Zealand (to apply for a Partnership-Based Work Visa).

 What Is a Work Visa?

-Essential Skills Work Visa: You can apply for an essential skills work visa if you have been offered a full-time job and hold the relevant qualifications and experience to successfully carry out your duties in the said job.
+Essential Skills Work Visa: You can apply for an Essential Skills Work Visa if you have been offered a full-time job and hold the relevant qualifications and experience to successfully carry out your duties in said job.

 Prior to the expiration of the visa, you can apply for residence based on your partnership.

 Who Needs a Work Visa?